Discoveries Online

 • Feel ready and confident to start the term

-Students will be automatically enrolled in this course.
-They will be notified through their DU email account when the course is updated and ready for them to begin.
-All new students are required to complete these courses before Discoveries Orientation, in order to avoid an enrollment hold.
+Students are automatically enrolled in this course and can access it through https://my.du.edu/dashboard.
+Our monthly DU Bound Newsletters will provide information and reminders sent to student DU email account when the course is updated and ready for them to begin.
+All new students are required to complete these courses before Discoveries Orientation by Friday, August 30, 2024, in order to avoid an enrollment hold.

 Start the Course on Canvas